rschmitt/dynamic-object/README.md

 ## Developing

-DynamicObject should work out-of-the-box with [IntelliJ 14.1](http://www.jetbrains.com/idea/download/).
+DynamicObject should work out-of-the-box with [IntelliJ 14.1](http://www.jetbrains.com/idea/download/); just import it as a Maven project using the pom.xml file.
 The Community Edition is sufficient.
 You'll need [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed and configured as an SDK within IntelliJ.
-You will also need the Maven plugin for dependency resolution; this is generally included by default.

 You can also run the build from the command line using `mvn package`.
 To just run the unit tests, use `mvn test`.